pandas-dev/pandas/doc/source/timeseries.rst

    dfp
    dfp['2013-01-01 10H']

-As the same as `DatetimeIndex`, the endpoints will be included in the result.
-Below example slices data starting from 10:00 to 11:59.
+As with ``DatetimeIndex``, the endpoints will be included in the result.
+The example below slices data starting from 10:00 to 11:59.

 .. ipython:: python